industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Alarms

 The alarms are created at the desired trigger tag.
 In this case at a internal tag.
-We can create two different types: analogs and discrete alarms.
-For this example we are creting both.
+We can create two different types: analog and discrete alarms.
+The alarm type depends on the selected tag data type.
+For this example we are creating both.
 For the analog ones, an int tag is created:

 ![alarms1](graphics/alarms1.PNG)